General Rules of Kendo Sport

 To engage in Kendo, one must adhere to strict equipment requirements essential for both safety and authenticity in practice.
 Safety gear is paramount in Kendo, ensuring the protection of both yourself and your training partners.
 The most fundamental piece of safety gear is the men, a protective helmet that covers the head and face, safeguarding against strikes.
 The kote, protecting the hands and wrists, along with the do, which shields the torso, are also essential components of the protective equipment required.
 Additionally, the tare, a protective apron for the lower body, completes the essential safety gear ensemble, allowing practitioners to engage in rigorous training sessions confidently.

-Also Read General Rules of Kayak Football
+Also Read General Rules of Western Pleasure

 In Kendo, the use of training weapons is vital for the development of skills and techniques.
 The shinai, a bamboo sword consisting of four staves, is the primary training weapon used in Kendo.
 It simulates the weight and feel of a real sword while minimizing the risk of injury during practice.
 The bokken, a wooden sword, is also utilized for specific training exercises focusing on forms and kata.
 The careful selection and maintenance of these training weapons are essential to ensure their longevity and effectiveness in honing one's Kendo abilities.
 Remember, mastering the use of both safety gear and training weapons is fundamental to your growth and success in the art of Kendo.